 The Compensation Committee is responsible for approving the compensation of the CEO and other executive officers.
 When setting executive compensation, the Compensation Committee considers our overall Company performance, including our achievement of financial goals, and individual performance.
-They also consider compensation paid by similarly situated REITs for their executive roles.
+In addition, in a time of adversity, such as the COVID-19 pandemic, the Compensation Committee will evaluate the executives' ability to respond to the challenges present and will consider the NEOs' compensation in light of their performance and response.
+They also consider compensation paid by similarly-situated REITs for their executive roles.
 In addition, the Compensation Committee continues to consider the projected performance and strategic outlook for the Company, the changing roles and responsibilities of our executive officers, and the expected future contributions of our executive officers.
-The Compensation Committee believes that understanding competitive market data is an important part of its decision-making process and, while this exercise does not perfectly capture all the unique aspects of our business, typically it provides a solid foundation upon which to base executive compensation decisions.
+The Compensation Committee believes that understanding competitive market data is an important part of its decision-making process; while this exercise does not perfectly capture all the unique aspects of our business, typically it provides a solid foundation upon which to base executive compensation

-Role of the Compensation Committee

-The Compensation Committee, which is comprised entirely of independent directors, reviews the compensation packages for our executive officers, including an analysis of all elements of compensation separately and in the aggregate.
+Role of the Compensation Committee-The Compensation Committee, which is comprised entirely of independent directors, reviews the compensation packages for our executive officers, including an analysis of all elements of compensation separately and in the aggregate.
 The Compensation Committee operates under a written charter adopted by our Board, which provides that the Compensation Committee has overall responsibility to:

-- review and approve corporate goals and objectives relevant to CEO compensation, evaluate the CEO's performance in light of those goals and objectives, and approve the CEO's compensation levels based on such evaluation: - · review and approve the annual salary, bonus, and equity-based incentives and other benefits, direct and indirect, of the CEO and other executive officers; - review and approve any employment agreements, severance arrangements and change in control agreements or provisions, in each case as, when, and if appropriate; and - administer the Company's equity incentive plans, as well as any other stock option, stock purchase, incentive, or other benefit plans of the Company, fulfilling such duties and responsibilities as set forth in such plans.
+- review and approve corporate goals and objectives relevant to CEO compensation, evaluate the CEO's performance in light of those goals and objectives, and approve the CEO's compensation levels based on such evaluation; - · review and approve the annual salary, bonus, and equity-based incentives and other benefits, direct and indirect, of the CEO and other executive officers; - review and approve any employment agreements, severance arrangements, and change in control agreements or provisions, in each case as, when, and if appropriate: and - administer the Company's equity incentive plans, as well as any other stock option, stock purchase, incentive, or other benefit plans of the Company, fulfilling such duties and responsibilities as set forth in such plans.

 In reviewing and approving these matters, the Compensation Committee considers such matters as it deems appropriate, including our financial and operating performance, the alignment of the interests of our executive officers and our stockholders, and our ability to attract and retain qualified and committed individuals.
-The Compensation Committee has the discretion to adjust performance goals used in our executive compensation programs to take into account extraordinary, unusual, or infrequently occurring events and transactions not anticipated at the time the performance goals were set.
+The Compensation Committee has the discretion to adjust performance goals used in our executive compensation programs to take into account extraordinary, unusual, or infrequently-occurring events and transactions not anticipated at the time the performance goals were set.
 In determining appropriate compensation levels for our CEO, the Compensation Committee meets outside the presence of management.
 With respect to the compensation levels of all other executives, the Compensation Committee meets outside the presence of all executive officers except our CEO.
 Our CEO annually reviews the performance of each of the other executives with the Compensation Committee.

-Role of Compensation Consultant

-The Compensation Committee engaged FPL Associates L.P. ("FPL") to provide guidance regarding our executive compensation program for 2019.
+Role of Compensation Consultant-The Compensation Committee engaged FPL Associates L.P. ("FPL") to provide guidance regarding our executive compensation program for 2020.
 The Compensation Committee performs an annual assessment of the compensation consultant's independence to determine whether the consultant is independent.
-During 2019, FPL did not provide services to the Company other than the services provided to the Compensation Committee.
+During 2020, FPL did not provide services to the Company other than the services provided to the Compensation Committee.
 The Compensation Committee has determined that FPL is independent and that its work has not raised any conflicts of interest.